concourse/concourse/release-notes/latest.md

   post][v10-alg-update].

-  Before we get into the shiny charts showing the improved performance, let's cover the breaking changes that the new algorithm needed.
+  Before we get into the shiny charts showing the improved performance, let's cover the breaking change that the new algorithm needed:

   [jsonb-index]: https://www.postgresql.org/docs/current/datatype-json.html#JSON-INDEXING
   [v10-alg-update]: https://blog.concourse-ci.org/core-roadmap-towards-v10/#issue-3602-a-new-algorithm
   [collect-all-versions-issue]: https://github.com/concourse/concourse/issues/5238

-* **Breaking change #1:** for inputs with `passed` constraints, the algorithm now chooses versions based on the *build history* of each job in the `passed` constraint, rather than *version history* of the input's resource.
+* **Breaking change:** for inputs with `passed` constraints, the algorithm now chooses versions based on the *build history* of each job in the `passed` constraint, rather than *version history* of the input's resource.

   This might make more sense with an example.
 Let's say we have a pipeline with